 Home health care nurses help patients, such as the elderly or disabled, who require assistance at home for health-related challenges.
 A nursing diploma is one option for those interested in becoming a home health care nurse, though undergraduate degree programs are more common and more widely accepted for licensure.

 While not concentrated in home health care, associate's degree programs in nursing offer courses that may qualify students for licensure and positions in the field.
 Liberal arts courses may be incorporated into the program or may be a prerequisite for admission.
-The programs typically take 2-3 years and are offered through community colleges.
+The programs typically take two to three years and are offered through community colleges.
 Coursework consists of classroom, lab and clinical training.

 Associate's Degree in Nursing